20th Century Art

-Masters of 20th Century East German Art
+Masters of 1960's East German Art

 Yet this exhibition reveals that artists in the early years expected from themselves the responsibility to give voice to their beliefs and perspectives.